javalnanda/CourierService/README.md

 | OFR001 (10% Discount) | < 200         | 70-200      |
 | OFR002 (7% Discount)  | 50-150        | 100-250     |
 | OFR003 (5% Discount)  | 50-250        | 10-150      |

+Note: We should have an ability to add more offer codes.

 #### Expected input format:

 base_delivery_cost no_of_packges